freedomofpress/securedrop-dev-docs/docs/build_metadata.rst

 so that an external user can recreate that environment and reproduce the package.
 See the `Debian documentation <https://wiki.debian.org/ReproducibleBuilds/BuildinfoFiles>`__ for more details.

-When available, these should be committed into the ``buildinfo/`` folder.
-As these files also contain SHA256 checksums of the packages, they can be omitted from the build log.
+When produced by a build, these ``.buildinfo`` files should be committed into the ``buildinfo/`` folder.
+As these files also contain SHA256 checksums of the packages, checksums can be omitted from the build log.

 These are not yet `generated for RPM packages <https://github.com/freedomofpress/securedrop-builder/issues/418>`__.